ully/ully.github.io/_pages/about.md

   2）Assisted multiple Fortune 500 clients in AI/digital transformation.

-  3）Recently, responsible for the research and development of large-scale model solutions in the company and pre-sales delivery implementation for projects related to retail clients.
+  3）Recently, responsible for the research and development of large-scale model solutions in the company and pre-sales and delivery for projects related to retail clients.

 * **2013.9-2017.6 Technical Director/Architect  Qunar(去哪儿)**